 It would seem that Luther's "theology of the cross" expressed itself in a corresponding spirituality of "death and resurrection."
 Although this spirituality entailed a specific contemplative progression, it was adaptable to the life circumstances of any Christian.
 This universality contributed to the popularity of Luther's early spiritual writings.
 Young Luther's narrative imagery along with the publishers' additional illustrations helped to revise spiritual practices and reshape Christian piety throughout the sixteenth century.

 Copyright 2011 Timothy Todd Stoller

 Stoller, Timothy Todd.
-"Dying and rising with Christ: visualizing Christian existence in Martin Luther's 1519 devotional writings." doctoral dissertation, University of Iowa, 2011.
+"Dying and rising with Christ: visualizing Christian existence in Martin Luther's 1519 devotional writings."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.